The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Discussion

 \section{Discussion}

-Choosing an appropriate scanning method for research requires, at minimum, a consideration of the following: (1) portability if required; (2) cost; (3) time; (4) computational resources, including memory, speed, GPU, and storage; (5) whether or not texture is needed; (6) required scan resolution; and (7) the geometry that needs to be captured.
+Choosing an appropriate scanning method for research requires, at minimum, a consideration of the following: (1) portability if required; (2) cost; (3) time; (4) computational resources, including memory, speed, graphics processing units (GPU), and storage; (5) whether or not texture is needed; (6) required scan resolution; and (7) the geometry that needs to be captured.

 The location of the collection that needs to be scanned is the first concern.
 If the collection cannot be transported to a scanning facility then the scanning equipment must be transported to the collection which eliminates the opportunity for CT scanning.
 In these cases, the time to scan can increase considerably especially when working with large collections.